crosscloudci/cross-cloud/ADDAPROJECT.md

         - Select master
         - Select stable (*e.g. v1.7.0*)
         - Both should be running
+## Trigger Client
+1. add the new project into the enviroment.rb

 ## Optional CI Setup (legacy manual build -- not using ci-proxy )

 1. Clone the project